 To search against a particular parameter:

-- Based on the type of parameter, you will need to provide a value to search against by entering text, selecting a date, or picking an item from the drop-down menu that appears
+1.Click on the edit icon (the pencil) against the "body CONTAINS" text 2.
+Click on "body" to open a drop-down list that will contain the different search parameters you can search against (by default this is "body") 3.
+Based on the type of parameter, you will need to provide a value to search against by entering text, selecting a date, or picking an item from the drop-down menu.

 Here is an example using the 'tags' parameter: